 Year-Long Mentoring Scholarship Fund

-The AAHPM Year-long Mentoring Scholarship provides funding to support new mentoring relationships focused on professional development in hospice, education, research, clinical care, and administration.
-Mentoring is the sharing of expertise, perspectives, skills, and principles.
-Whether you need advice or a sounding board, a mentor can inspire and guide you.
+The AAHPM Year-long Mentoring Scholarship provided funding to support new mentoring relationships focused on professional development in hospice, education, research, clinical care, and administration.

 Congratulations to the 2016–2017 Year-Long Mentoring Scholarship Recipients